*Not eligible for CME/CNE credits

 Arland K. Nichols, Ph.D. (cand.) is president and founder of the St. John Paul II Foundation.
 After a decade of teaching and leadership at a Catholic college preparatory school and an international nonprofit, Arland launched the St. John Paul II Foundation in 2014.
 Early in his career he became a popular speaker and successful writer while he established the groundwork for the initiatives that would become the St. John Paul II Foundation.
 He is author, with Rev. John Leies of the forthcoming 4th edition of the Handbook on Critical Life Issues published by the National Catholic Bioethics Center.
 Arland earned a B.A. in philosophy from Texas A&M, an M.DIV. in Theology from University of St. Thomas, and is completing a Ph.D. in bioethics from Regina Apostolorum in Rome.
 With the generous support of his wife, Cindy, and their seven children, Arland is blessed to lead the St. John Paul II Foundation as it serves, educates, and supports medical professionals, married couples, and clergy.

-Sister Terese Auer, O.P., Ph.D. is the head of the bioethics department and a teacher at Saint John Paul the Great High School in Dumfries, Virginia.
+Sister Terese Auer, O.P., Ph.D. is the head of the bioethics department and a teacher at Saint John Paul the Great High School in Potomac Shores, Virginia.
 She is a board member of Human Life International.
 Sister Terese received her B.A.
 Degree in English from Silver Lake College, Manitowoc, WI, and her Master’s and Doctoral Degrees in Philosophy from the Center for Thomistic Studies at the University of St. Thomas, Houston, TX.
-Sister Terese has taught on the topic of contraception from an ethical perspective at both the high school (20 years) and college levels (11 years).
-She has written two textbooks for high school students, one which deals directly with the topic of contraception and the other which deals with the principles of ethics.
+Sister Terese has taught at the high school and college levels for about 40 years.
+She has also written two textbooks for high school students: The Human Person ~ Dignity Beyond Compare and Called to Happiness ~ Guiding Ethical Principles.

 Ashley K. Fernandes, M.D., Ph.D. is the Associate Director of the Center for Bioethics at The Ohio State University College of Medicine, and an Associate Professor of Pediatrics at Nationwide Children’s Hospital.
 He received an MA in Philosophy from Johns Hopkins University; an MD from The Ohio State University; and a PhD in Philosophy (Bioethics) from Georgetown University.
 Dr. Fernandes is board certified in General Pediatrics.
 Focusing on bioethics and professionalism education scholarship, he also practices both hospital and ambulatory pediatrics.
 Dr. Fernandes is a Fellow of the American Academy of Pediatrics, an elected member of the AAP’s Executive Committee on Bioethics, a member of the AOA Medical Honor Society, and a member of the Gold Humanism Honor Society, receiving the Leonard Tow Humanism in Medicine award in 2010.
 He has been the recipient of numerous teaching awards, most recently The Ohio State University College of Medicine’s “Courage to Teach” and “Inspire” Awards.
 Dr. Fernandes has been a member of the Catholic Medical Association since medical school, and is a member of their national speaker board, traveling across the country to speak on issues in Christian bioethics.
 He is also an advisor to the CMA Medical Student Section, which awarded him the national Mentor of the Year Award in 2015.
 He lives with his wife Shruti (a family physician) and two boys in Dublin, Ohio.